Skip to main content

 1. Read your building age and plumbing.
 Pre-1986 = elevated lead risk.

 2. Check your ZIP on WaterCheckup.
-Enter your address to see EPA violation history, PFAS UCMR5 data, and contaminant levels for your utility: NYC water quality report.
+Enter your address to see EPA violation history, PFAS UCMR5 data, and contaminant levels for your public water system: NYC water quality report.

 3. Read the annual CCR.
 NYCDEP publishes a Consumer Confidence Report each year — here is how to read it.